Your Guide to Classic Movie Theater Filmgoing!

 Holidays are especially fun times at the Redford, with the organist playing appropriate tunes to enhance the festive atmosphere.
 Halloween always includes one or two classic horror movies, with both visitors and volunteers dressing up in costumes.
 A creatively creepy Halloween display appears in front of the stage.

-Christmas always features one or two holiday film favorites, as well as a concert that often stars an organist who's played before movies.
-The orchestra pit area includes a large Christmas tree and a festively detailed model train set with a candy car that lets you exchange a donation for a small treat.
+Christmas always features several holiday film favorites, as well as a concert that often stars an organist who's played before movies.
+The orchestra pit area includes a large Christmas tree and a festively detailed model train set.
 As you walk out after the final December movie, a rich chorus of "Merry Christmas" greetings surround you as the Redford Theatre wraps up another fine year of fun.

 This web site is not affiliated with the Detroit Film Theatre, the Michigan Theater, or the Redford Theatre.